OutSystems/docs-product/src/deliver-mobile/mobile-app-update-scenarios.md

 These changes may negatively affect the user experience in the outdated apps, but the issues are automatically fixed when the user upgrades to the latest app package.
 In the case of plugins, it's a good practice to include fallbacks in the apps to avoid crashing until the latest app version is on the device.

+<div class="warning" markdown="1">

+By design, the platform ignores changes in the external configuration files of non-core components as a trigger to generate a new build.
+If you're using **plugins that depend on external configurations**, start the app package build manually and then distribute the builds as usual.

+</div>

-After the first mobile app generation, every time you click **1-Click Publish**, OutSystems generates a new app package listed in this section.
+After the first mobile app generation, every time you click **1-Click Publish**, OutSystems generates a new app package in the situations listed above.
 You can then download those app packages via Service Studio, Service Center, and LifeTime.
 This guarantees that the latest app package available to download from the environment is synchronized with the development of the app.

-<div class="warning" markdown="1">

-## Obligatory manual build after changing external plugin configuration

-MABS automatically generates a new build after you add a Cordova plugin as a resource and reference it in the Extensibility Configurations.
-If you have changes to your app that are outside of the app resources, you need to **manually start the generation of a new build**.
-For example, if you change the SSL Pinning resource file pinning.json in the as external plugin resource, you need to run the build creation manually.

-</div>
+When installing a new version of an Android app already installed on the device and generated using the build type **Debug**, uninstall the previous version from the device before installing the new one.
+This guarantees the new features work correctly.